 Bayreuth Food and Language Talks

-The Bayreuth Food and Language lecture series (BaFoLa) showcases linguistic research on food, regardless of subject languages, and takes place every last Friday of the month, 12:15-13:45 pm (CET).
+The Bayreuth Food and Language lecture series (BaFoLa) showcases linguistic research on food, regardless of subject languages, and takes place every last Friday of the month, 12:15-13:45 pm (CEST).

-BaFoLa's inaugural first round of presentations is scheduled for winter 2021/2022 and will be conducted online via Zoom.
+BaFoLa's inaugural round of presentations took place in winter 2021/2022.
+A second season is scheduled for summer 2022 (see below).
 Please send an email to firstname.lastname@example.org to request the Zoom link.

 Program (Summer 2022)

 Alla Tovares (Howard University) - Food and Poetics: Creating Multimodal Involvement and Social Meanings on TikTok

 Ana Tominc (QMU Edinburgh) - Bananas – Bendy and Otherwise: Interrogating the Relationship Between Britain and the EU Through “Banana” Corpus Analysis